chsachinkumar/UART-Half-Duplex-Serial-Port-Module-Design/README.md

 # UART Half Duplex Serial Port Module Design
 This repository contains an **Front-End VLSI Projects** (ASIC)<br />

-<div style="text-align: justify">The UART stands for <b>Universal Asynchronous Receiver/Transmitter</b>.
-It is a serial communication technique that eliminates the need of a clock to facilitate communication between two separate components on a device.
-In this project, I have explored UART, one of the most widely used communication interfaces that is crucial for microcontroller, computers, and packet sniffing.
-The design of a high speed UART is the main topic of this project.
-The study begins by using Verilog HDL to describe the behavior of a UART.
-This study will focus on transmitting and receiving of 1-byte data through designed UART.
+<div style="text-align: justify">The <b>Universal Asynchronous Receiver/Transmitter</b>, or <b>UART</b>, is a method of serial communication that does not require a clock to transmit information between separate components within a device.
+The project examines the use of UART, a commonly used communication interface that is essential for microcontrollers, computers, and packet sniffing.
+The primary focus of the project is the design of a high-speed UART.
+The project utilizes Verilog HDL to describe the behavior of a UART, specifically focusing on the transmission and reception of one-byte data through the designed UART.
 </br>

 <p align="center">
   <img src="https://user-images.githubusercontent.com/84460209/214364721-ed5c3864-e25b-49c5-a389-a3771f32ab96.png" />
 </p>
-In this project, designed UART is operated at the baud rate of 115200 Hz to synchronize transmitting and receiving UART.
-This project is designed for an study of basic UART module hence no parity module used.</div>
+The project features a designed UART that operates at a baud rate of 115200 Hz to coordinate the transmission and reception of UART.
+The project is intended for a basic study of UART module, thus, no parity module is utilized.</div>
 </br>

 **Topics focused:**<br />